 As markets opened in a panic on Monday, many Russians rushed to local cashpoints in Moscow to retrieve their savings before the damage got any worse.

 “It said they had dollars so I came here immediately,” said Alexei Presnyakov, 32, pointing to an app for Russia’s Tinkoff Bank, indicating he could withdraw hard currency.
 About 20 people were queued in line.
-“Yesterday [the rate] was 80 [to the dollar].
+“Yesterday was 80 .
 Today it’s 100.
 Or 150.”